Tokyo in 3 Days

 Dinner on Ramen Street

-After some considerable effort, we eventually find Ramen Street, select a restaurant and choose, with the help of the plastic replicas, our meals.
+After some considerable time, we eventually find Ramen Street, select a restaurant and, with the help of the plastic replicas outside the restaurants, choose our meals.
 I opt for Udon Noodles with Tempura vegetables.

 Ramen Street